miqdigital/terraform-aws-eks-cluster/README.md

 svc/kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   1m
 ```

-Once cluster is verified succesfully, its time to create a configMap to add the worker nodes into the cluster.
+Once cluster is verified successfully, it's time to create a configMap to add the worker nodes into the cluster.
 We have configured `output` with this template which will produce the configMap file content that you paste in *`aws-auth.yaml`*.

 #### Add worker node
 ```